top of page

 Now let me explain what I mean.

-These last few weeks, what we call The Holiday Season, or in short, The Holidays, has been a lot, for lack of a better word, phrase, or accurate explanation.
-Along with being a mom, I am a Child Life Specialist at a children's hospital, who finds themself to be the busiest during the month of December as my teammates and I are the ones coordinating community visitors, accepting, storing and organizing donations, and doing whatever we can to bring a little more joy into the patients’ care plans.
+You see, along with being a mom, I am a Child Life Specialist at a children's hospital.
+In this role, we find ourselves to be the busiest during the month of December since my team is responsible for coordinating community visitors, accepting, storing and organizing donations, and doing whatever we can to bring a little more joy into the patients’ care plans.

 But it’s worth all the blood (from cardboard box cuts), sweat (overproducing heaters in old buildings), and tears (mostly the good kind plus one overstretched moment) when you see the smiles on the kids' faces as they hug their new stuffies, ride the holiday train past the nurses' stations, and wave to Santa and the hospital's adorable reindeer-dog.
 After all, those are the kind of moments that would make The Grinch's heart grow a few sizes bigger.

 But that was just part of my holiday season.
-The work part of my life.

 I’ll admit that I was over-prepared this year for my daughter to ask me the inevitable childhood question, knowing that a few of her besties were in on the secret and fully expecting it to come up at school, during a play date or one of their FaceTime group chats.

-September, our house has felt anything but a home as we’ve been waiting on landlords, plumbers, contractors, electricians, and inspectors to, well for lack of a better work, fix the problems that started very unexpectedly one night in early September after a major plumbing issue turned into a home repair nightmare and another daily concern in our lives.
+Now what most don’t know is that since September, our house has felt anything but a home as we’ve been waiting on landlords, plumbers, contractors, electricians, and inspectors to, well for lack of a better work, fix the problems that started very unexpectedly that one night shortly after my birthday when a major plumbing issue turned into a multiple home repair nightmares and many other daily concerns in our lives.

 And maybe it’s because if this, on top of everything else, that this year, more than ever, I felt this I had to bring the physical aesthetic of Christmas into our house, in order to make it feel a bit more like a home again.

-So, I spent my free time ordering discounted holiday decorations at Amazon, Target, and Walmart, and making multiple after-work and weekend trips to the local Hobby Lobby, kohls, TJ Maxx, Five Below, and Dollar Tree.
+So, I spent my free time ordering discounted holiday decorations at Amazon, Target, and Walmart, and making multiple after-work and weekend trips to the local Hobby Lobby, Kohls, TJ Maxx, Five Below, and Dollar Tree.
 I searched for holiday-themed figures, red and green home decor, twinkling lights, cookie-scented candles, and the ever-so-important warm and cozy festive blankets.

 I granted my daughter's wish for a Grinch room and brought her dad's love of Disney into his, bringing the Christmas spirit into their bedrooms in addition to the main living space in the house.